darkreactions/DRP/README.md

 Setting up your own instance of the DRP
 =============================

-The following instructions are written to work with Ubuntu 12+ and have (mostly) been tested on Ubuntu 13.
-These instructions assume familiarity with Linux and a Command Line.
+The following instructions are written to work with Ubuntu 14 and have (mostly) been tested.
+These instructions assume familiarity with Linux and a Command Line, and that you are using nginx as your webserver.

 Install the necessary programs.